steveswinsburg/oracle21c-docker/README.md

 I used to maintain a standalone repository for building these docker images, like my Oracle 12cR2 one here: https://github.com/steveswinsburg/oracle12c-docker

-Through Oracle community contributions (some mine), the Official docker images are now in good shape, so all we need are simplified instructions.
+Through Oracle community contributions (some mine), the Official docker images are now in good shape, so all we need are simplified instructions 🥳

 Before you begin
 ----------------